Konstantin Petrovich Nechaev: Operations of the foreign legion 1924–1926

 Following the Fengtian clique's victory over the Zhili forces in November 1924, Nechaev led his mercenary force to Jinan, where he was placed under the command of Zhang Zongchang, the ruler of Shandong and a subordinate of Zhang Zuolin.
 Zhang Zongchang served as Nechaev's direct superior for the following years, and allowed the Russian lieutenant general to operate largely autonomous.
 Nechaev selected several veteran White Russian officers for his staff, and some Chinese officers as interpreters.
 Nechaev and his troops next took part in an expedition to conquer Shanghai from warlord Qi Xieyuan for the Fengtian clique.
 By this time, the foreign legion already counted 800 officers, and 2,000 regular soldiers who had previously fought in the armies of Semyonov and Alexander Kolchak, and four armoured trains.
 The Russians fought with distinction at Wuxi and in the conquest of Shanghai in January 1925, and then again when Sun Chuanfang, Qi Xieyuan's superior, attempted to retake Shanghai soon after.
 As his forces were overextended, however, Zhang Zuolin had to withdraw from Shanghai in February.
 Following the retreat, Nechaev suffered a major defeat, when he and one armoured train under his command were trapped near Suizhou.
 Their Chinese adversaries had pulled up the rail, and took this opportunity to massacre almost all mercenaries on board the train.
 Nechaev managed to survive the incident, but lost a part of his leg during the bitter fighting.
 Overall, the Russians earned a reputation as extremely capable fighting force, becoming "Zhang Zongchang's crack troops", but were also feared due to their high indiscipline and extreme brutality against civilians and prisoners of war.
 In November 1925, Leon Trotsky mentioned Nechaev in a speech to the Kislovodsk Soviet, claiming that he and his troops were paid by Great Britain to support Chinese monarchism.

 Despite his severe wound, Nechaev returned to duty in 1926, and came to directly command the 65th Infantry Division, consisting of one Chinese and one Russian brigade.
-The latter was about 3,765 men strong, and was nicknamed the "Nechaev Brigade" or "Nechaev Detachement".
+The latter was about 3,765 men strong, and was nicknamed the "Nechaev Brigade" or "Nechaev Detachment".
 He also remained the de facto commander of all Russian troops in the Fengtian foreign legion, who counted about 5,270 overall by this point.
 In early 1926 during the Anti-Fengtian War, Nechaev commanded one of his armoured trains in a battle against another armoured train in service of Feng Yuxiang.
 He managed to defeat Feng's train, which had been built by Soviet advisors.
 Due to the increasing Soviet support for several enemies of the Fengtian clique in the late 1920s, Nechaev and the White Russians under his leadership increasingly perceived their mercenary service as "continuation of the holy war against Bolshevism".